jspears/scrolldata/Readme.md

  * a couple of others, but they all had fatal flaws (table based layout, too many nodes, not configuration driven, etc...)

+Advantages:
   * Very few additonal dom nodes.
   * Very few reflows and unnessary virtual tree updates.
   * can scrollTo row
   * does not ref any data not being shown.
-* Has a table
   * table is sortable
   * expandable
   * columns are resizable
+  * configuration based.
-  * configurable
+  * Row level actions.
-  * Row level actions
+  * Row level Menu.
+  * Custom renderers for rows, cells, columns,etc.